TeKrop/overfast-api/README.md

     User->>+App: Make an API request
     App-->>-User: Return API data after parsing
 ```
-Using this way (only using the image built with the `Dockerfile` alone), there will be no cache at all, and every call will make requests to Blizzard pages.
-I advise not to use this way unless for debugging.
+Using only the image built with the `Dockerfile` alone means there won't be any cache, resulting in every call making requests to Blizzard pages.
+I recommend avoiding this approach except for debugging purposes.

 ## 🤝 Contributing